Brandon Kavanagh: 2024 season

 On 21 November 2023, it was announced that Kavanagh had signed a multi-year contract with his boyhood club St Patrick's Athletic for an undisclosed fee.
 He made his debut for the club on 3 February 2024, scoring the final goal of the game in a 3–1 win away to UCD in the Leinster Senior Cup.
 His first league goal for the club came on 19 April 2024, when he scored the equaliser in a 1–1 draw with Waterford at Richmond Park.
 On 13 June 2024, he came off the bench in the 90th minute before heading home the winning goal in the 96th minute of a 2–1 win at home to rivals Shamrock Rovers.
 On 4 August 2024, Kavanagh came off the bench in the 60th minute at home to Sligo Rovers and 5 minutes later scored an equaliser from 30 yards before scoring again in the 10th minute of injury time from the penalty spot to secure a 3–2 win for his side.
 Kavanagh's goal and assist in the derby away to rivals Shelbourne on 30 September 2024 helped his side to a 3–2 win.
 On 24 October 2024, Kavanagh scored the only goal of the game as his side defeated his old club Derry City at Richmond Park in a crucial win in the hunt for European football for the following season.
 He finished the season with the most assists and goal contributions of any player in the league, with 6 league goals and 14 league assists over the season.

 2025 season

 On 24 January 2025, Kavanagh scored his first goals of the season, scoring a Hat-trick in a 3–3 draw away to Athlone Town in the Leinster Senior Cup.
 On 28 March 2025, he scored his first league goal of the season in a 2–1 win away to Waterford at the RSC, finding the top corner with a 90th minute free kick to win the game, having assisted the equaliser 2 minutes earlier.
 On 11 April 2025, Kavanagh found the bottom right corner from 30 yards out to seal a 2–0 victory away to Cork City at Turners Cross.
 On 20 July 2025, he scored the second goal in an 8–0 win at home to UCC in the FAI Cup.

+Drogheda United

+On 21 November 2025, it was announced that Kavanagh had signed for League of Ireland Premier Division club Drogheda United on a two-year-contract for an undisclosed fee.
+He scored his first league goal for the club on 27 February 2026, opening the scoring in a 2–1 defeat at home to Shelbourne.